Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Conclusion

 \section{Conclusion}

 We asked: \emph{Are diffusion relighting models ready for capture stage compositing?} While they produce impressive results, they do not scale well to longer sequences.
 By aggregating stochastic material estimates and enforcing temporal coherence with flow-guided smoothing, our method addresses this shortcoming.
-Experiments on real and synthetic captures show higher fidelity and reduced flicker, bridging the gap between prototypes and production pipelines.
+Experiments on real and synthetic captures show higher fidelity and reduced flickering, bridging the gap between prototypes and production pipelines.
+Our results suggest that enforcing structured temporal constraints is more effective than increasing generative model capacity for achieving stable video relighting.
 In short, the answer is \emph{Yesnt}: diffusion models alone are not yet ready, but our hybrid approach offers a practical path toward production-ready volumetric video relighting.